Cultural depictions of Robin Hood: Books

-In T.H.
-White's novel "The Sword in the Stone" (1938, later incorporated into "The Once and Future King"), young Wart (Arthur) and Kay have an adventure with a man they initially call Robin Hood, but are told that his real name is Robin Wood.
+In T. H. White's novel The Sword in the Stone (1938, later incorporated into The Once and Future King), young Wart (Arthur) and Kay have an adventure with a man they initially call Robin Hood, but are told that his real name is Robin Wood.
 His merry men refer to him as "Robin 'ood," dropping Ws instead of Hs, in the Nottinghamshire accent of the time.
-White's theory is supported by the fact that the French call him Robin Dubois, or Robin of the Wood.
+White's theory is supported by the fact that the French call him Robin des Bois, or Robin of the Woods.